-To this end, we will launch a group for all Honours+ students interested in going on walks or hikes with fellow students.
+To this end, we can launch a group for those Honours+ students interested in going on walks or hikes with fellow students.
 It is up to you to decide how often you would like to go for a walk, how long, when, where and with whom etc. In case you are interested to be part of this Walking Buddies Group, please send an email to honoursplus@maastrichtuniversity.nl.

-6: Central & Informal Community Events
+8: Central & Informal Community Events

-Over the course of the programme, Honours+ organizes several activities for all Honours+ students, Supervisors and coordinators.
+Over the course of the programme, Honours+ organizes several activities for all Honours+ students and Supervisors.
 These events contain educational and/or assessment elements and offer opportunities for students and UM honours staff to meet, connect and create an honours community.

 Remember!
-Your attendance at the Central events (Kick-Off, Midterm Expert Discussions, and Closing) is mandatory and a necessary requirement to fulfil if you want to successfully complete the Honours+ programme.
+Your attendance at the Central events (Kick-Off and Closing Event) is mandatory and a necessary requirement to fulfil if you want to successfully complete the Honours+ programme.
 Mark your calendars!
 If you cannot attend a central event, please refer to the section on 'Exceptional Circumstances'.
 The informal community events are free to join if you wish to spend more time with fellow Honours students.